Follow these 10 tips to increase your independence at home, for even the simplest of activities.

 Speak with your optometrist or low vision specialist to determine which type of low vision device will be most effective in improving your vision for your daily needs.

-If you have been diagnosed with low vision and find it difficult to perform many of your daily activities independently, practice these tips to enhance your daily functioning and improve your quality of life.
+If you have been diagnosed with low vision and find it difficult to perform many of your daily activities independently, your eye doctor may be able to help.

 Low Vision is Not ‘No Vision’ »